danryan621/kots-wordpress/README.md

 - It would be helpful to have a "redeploy option" in "Releases" in case a current deploy broke something and the user wants to redeploy the last version.
 Sometimes as I was experimenting, I wanted to try something but then in order to get things back to the way they were, I had to go through the whole process of creating a release that mirrored a previous one
 ## Other
 - The videos on the ReplicatedHQ Youtube channel were helpful however some of them were outdated and I had to be careful which ones to choose since the UI had evolved and some of them were a couple years old
+- So far the videos I've seen have been more like tutorials and product walk throughs.
+The materials that convey the value of Replicated generally fall into the customer testimonial videos.
+There could be more done in regards to guiding users and potential customers to the value propositions for Replicated